appmagine/react-jsonapi/README.md

 [React Router](https://github.com/ReactTraining/react-router) (v3).

-It is a direct alternative to [Relay](http://facebook.github.io/relay/) that uses REST instead of GraphQL by virtue of being based on [Backbone](http://backbonejs.org) models and [Backbone-Relational](http://backbonerelational.org) (a comprehensive solution for managing nested Backbone models).
+It is a direct alternative to [Relay](http://facebook.github.io/relay/) that uses REST and [Backbone](http://backbonejs.org) models instead of GraphQL by virtue of being based on [Backbone-Relational](http://backbonerelational.org), a comprehensive solution for managing nested Backbone models.

 You can see a demo at https://appmagine.github.io/react-jsonapi/.